roman-milk/roman-milk.github.io/casandras-guy.md

+===

- ****** Casandra's Guy ****** byJust_Plain_Bob© And it seemed that she didn't know me any better than I knew her.
+And it seemed that she didn't know me any better than I knew her.
 How could she possibly think that I could accept what she was doing?
 Where did she get the idea that just because she said she loved me and that she knew that I loved her that everything was okay?
 And just where in the hell had the idea that all that was wrong was that I felt left out come from?
 Did she really think that I was going to follow her and her lover, boyfriend or whatever he was to the bedroom?

  I grabbed my coat and was headed for the door when I heard Cassie shout, "Oh Jesus yes, just like that, just like that" from the bedroom.
 I don't know why, but all of a sudden curiosity got the best of me and I headed for the bedroom.